qdrant/landing_page/qdrant-landing/content/blog/virtualbrain-best-rag-to-unleash-the-real-power-of-ai-guillaume-marquis-vector-space-talks.md

 title: "VirtualBrain: Best RAG to unleash the real power of AI - Guillaume Marquis | Vector Space Talks"
 slug: virtualbrain-best-rag
-short_description: Delve into the complex world of information retrieval with Guillaume Marquis, CTO & Co-founder at VirtualBrain.
+short_description: Let's explore the complex world of information retrieval with Guillaume Marquis, CTO & Co-founder at VirtualBrain.
 description: Guillaume Marquis, CTO & Co-founder at VirtualBrain, reveals the mechanics of advanced document retrieval with RAG technology, discussing the